morinlab/lymphopedia/Home.md

 **aSHM**

-Genes documented as being affected by aberrant somatic hypermutation (aSHM) will sometimes have this designation.
-Tier 1 and Tier 2 genes can have this designation, depending on whether the mutation pattern has been reproduced in multiple studies.
+Genes documented as being affected by aberrant somatic hypermutation (aSHM) will have this designation.
+Tier 1 and Tier 2 genes can have this designation, respectively abbreviated as 1-a and 2-a.

 ```mermaid
 ---